 Burger King recognized an unmet need in Mexico City: being hungry while stuck in traffic.
 Given the gridlock in the city (daily commutes of up to five hours), this became a business opportunity.
-Hungry, traffic-jammed drivers ordered food with an app, and then Burger King tracked their movements to deliver quality right to their car.
+Hungry, traffic-jammed drivers ordered food with an app, and then Burger King tracked their movements to delivery quality right to their car.

 5. Team collaboration

 Marketing ecosystems are complex.
 To act fast and be nimble, a multi-disciplinary team needs to collaborate in real time for quick decision-making.
 Trusting your colleagues is critical to achieving this.
 We all need to overcome silos, egos, and opinions for the greater goal: business success.